 Note: If encounter information has not been entered, the encounter information dialog appears before the Diet Order dialog.
-You must complete the encounter information dialog before proceeding.
+You must complete the

 4. Select the Tubefeeding tab.

 The Tubefeeding tab on the Diet Order dialog.

 - 5. Select a tubefeeding product from the list. - 6.
 Enter strength and a quantity in the grid on the right side of the dialog.